azvpnapp/Azure-VPN-Client/README.md

 * Use certificate-based authentication.
 * Authenticate from another device.

-For the smoothest experience, always follow the sign-in method preferred or required by your organization.

 ### Sign in with school or work account

 1. Launch the app and click **Sign In**.
 2. Provide your school or work email, then click **Next**.
 3. Enter your password and click **Sign In**.
 4. Wait while your credentials are validated.
-Once authenticated, you'll gain access to app features and your organization's resources.
+Once authenticated, you'll gain access to app features and your organization's resources

 ### Sign in with certificate